Docs/Channels/Channel Settings

 Theme

-Each channel can have its own theme — either dark or light.
-This controls the appearance of the public feedback form.
+Each channel has its own theme — either dark or light.
+This controls the appearance of the public feedback form and is chosen when the channel is created.
 The theme setting is independent of your dashboard theme preference.

-This lets you route feedback from different channels to different teams — for example, bug reports to Engineering and feature requests to Product.
+If no external tracker is configured, issues stay in Flowback's native issue system.
+You can route feedback from different channels to different trackers or teams — for example, bug reports to Engineering and feature requests to Product.

 Slack channel